lkesteloot/unsong/unsong.md

 “You’re more afraid of the Other King than Thamiel?” asked Jinxiang, not contradicting her sister, just not quite believing her.

 “Yes.
 Father could beat Thamiel.
 If Sohu thinks she can take him on, I trust her.
-The Other King…Father…” She turned to me.
+The Other King...
+Father...”
+She turned to me.
 The soldiers had gone with Bromis; me, Jinxiang, and Caelius were the only ones left in the giant throne room, and Caelius was still feverishly hacking away at Sarah and THARMAS, trying to connect the pieces into a unified whole.
 I couldn’t tell if he was just working with the unpredictable genius of a Cometspawn or whether his wounds had gotten the better of him, whether his actions looked random and flailing because they really were random and flailing.
 I tried to tune out the dust of Sarah’s decayed body.

 “Aaron,” said Nathanda.
 “Sohu showed you the library?
 Go get me all the books you can find on Elisha ben Abuyah.
 It’s time to learn everything we can about the Other King.”